computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 Open one or more URLs by alias, search query or directly.

-This utility works for multiple web browsers.
+This utility works with multiple web browsers and any one with a command line interface.

 Four argument methods are allowed:

 1. An alias (first argument) with one or more optional search queries (remaining arguments).
-2. Multiple aliases (first N arguments) with one or more optional search queries (all arguments after the last matching alias); requires switch `-a`.
+2. Multiple aliases (first N arguments) with one or more optional search queries (remaining arguments after the last matching alias).
+(Requires switch `-a`).
 3. A search query with the default search URL *(defined in webutil)* when the first argument does not match any alias *(configurable in webutil)* or with switch `-s`.
 4. Strings beginning with "http[s]://", "ftp://" or "file://" or ending with the top level domain ".com", ".org", ".edu", ".gov", ".uk" or ".net" *(configurable in webutil)*.